hqureshi434/CPSC-431-Inventory-Management-System/README.md

 [Project] (http://ecs.fullerton.edu/~cs431s1/P1/)

 ### Introduction
-The goal of the assignment is to create an online Inventory Management System (IMS) for retailers.
+The goal of the project is to create an online Inventory Management System (IMS) for retailers.
-#### Use-cases:
+#### Use-cases
 1. Add new Item Record to the Inventory Management System
 	1. Actor(s):
 		1. Procurement